I3r41n/line-server/README.md

 ## Questions to answer
 ### 1. How does your system work? (if not addressed in comments in source)
-  * The system can be built using the build.sh script, that will create a docker image with the app.
+  * The system can be built using the build.sh script, which will create a docker image with the app.
-  * The run.sh accepts a file name, that is expected to be under the ~/Data folder.
+  * The run.sh accepts a filename, that is expected to be under the ~/data directory.
 The script reads from the filename and passes it to the docker run command.
-  * The docker command creates a volume to the previously refered folder (so it is required to place the file to read under the ~/data folder), setting an enviromnent variable for node with the /data/file value.
+  * The docker command creates a volume to ~/data directory (so it is required to place the file to read under that directory), setting an enviromnent variable for node with the /data/<filename> value.
+  * The file needs to exist on the ~/data folder, this was a design restriction to ensure docker is able to mount the volume so that the container can access the file
-  * The file is preprocessed creating an in memory array with the '\n' positions in the file.
+  * The file is preprocessed creating an in memory array with the '\n' positions in the file, or in other words the final position of the Nth line is in the Nth position of the array.
-  * When a request is made to the route '/lines/<line index>' the line position is looked up in the array (since the array 0 position has the value 0 to facilitate the math, the line index is the correct position for end of the line).
+  * When a request is made to the route '/lines/<line index>', the line position is looked up in the array (since the array 0 position has the value 0, the line index is the correct position for end of the line).
   * With the start and end position, a stream from the file is created with just the line content and returned directly to the http response.
   * If the position is higher than the array length an 413 is returned.

 ### 2. How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?
-  * Following the information I found (see question 4) and the way streams work (reading chunk by chunk) and specially how event-stream works, reading the file seems to be more or less a non issue.
-Of course the preprocessing would take longer with bigger files, but since it's done before the server is up it wouldn't impact the performance.
-The number of lines on another hand, will have a direct impact on the memory used since we store each '\n' positions but the access to those position is O(1) so it's a cheap trade to do (unless we have a file with only newlines, that would consume all of the memory).
+  * Following the information I researched (see question 4), the way streams work (reading chunk by chunk) and specially how event-stream works, reading the file seems to be more or less a non issue.
+Of course, the preprocessing would take longer with bigger files, but since it's done before the server is up it wouldn't impact the performance.
+  * The number of lines on another hand, will have a direct impact on the memory used, since we store each '\n' position but the access to those position is O(1) so it's a cheap trade to do (unless we have a file with only newlines, that would consume all of the memory and break the system...).

 ### 3. How will your system perform with 100 users?
 10000 users?
 1000000 users?
-  * Following my experience and some reading and knowing the system doesn't do any blocking operation it is possible that the system could handle 1000000 concurrents requests (it would may require some twinking on the memory heap for node).
-Having the memory well configured would allow Node to properly use the event loop to support tens of thousands of concurrent connections (which I admit, I haven't done).
-Another thing to take into consideration is the file access.
-Since it's reading it can be concurrent and since we are using stream and async logic it shoud accept a large number of concurrency.
-Although the time taken to having access to the file would be increasing as the concurrent users increase.
-Another thing to bear in mind is that the disk I/O can and probably be a bottleneck on the reading.
+  * Following my experience, some reading and knowing that the system doesn't do any blocking operations, it is possible that the system can handle 1000000 concurrents requests (with some tweaking on the memory heap for Node).
+Having the memory well configured would allow Node to properly use the event loop handling tens of thousands of concurrent connections (which I admit, I haven't done for this exercise).
+  * Another subject to take into consideration is the file access.
+Since it's reading it can be concurrent and with the stream and async logic usage, it shoud accept a large number of concurrent readers.
+Although the time taken to access the file would be increasing as the concurrent users increase.
+  * Another thing to bear in mind is that the disk I/O can and probably be a bottleneck on the reading.

 ### 4. What documentation, websites, papers, etc did you consult in doing this assignment?
   * To remind myself to use stream - https://stackabuse.com/read-files-with-node-js/ and https://medium.freecodecamp.org/node-js-streams-everything-you-need-to-know-c9141306be93